-Within the galaxy of this legendary motion picture saga, the armies of clones that became the empire’s troops were infamous for one thing over all else: rarely hitting their targets.
+Within the galaxy of this legendary motion picture saga, the republic had many generations of clone armies that were excellent, skilled soldiers.
+When the empire took hold, the people who eventually became troops were really just copies.
+They looked similar to the old clones, but they didn't have the skill of the originals, and they were infamous for one thing over all else: rarely hitting their targets.

 While the business travel industry has changed significantly over the past few decades, in most cases, the RFP has not.
 If you look at RFP questions from 2003, for example, you're likely to see many of the same questions in an RFP from 2019.
 Just like those highly inaccurate stormtroopers, when the entire industry asks the same RFP questions over and over without fluctuation or update, responses become generic and are unlikely to get to the heart of a travel buyer’s specific needs.